Facebook Ads KPIs

 Are you planning to launch a Facebook Ads campaign or are you already running your first advertising campaigns on Facebook?
 Then you should keep an eye on the most important key performance indicators for your Facebook Ads.
-Because only those who check the most important key performance indicators (KPIs) daily - and try to optimize them - will be successful with their advertising campaign on Facebook.
+Because only those who check the most important key performance indicators (KPIs) on a daily basis – and try to optimise them – will be successful with their advertising campaign on Facebook.

-Facebook Ads: What you should know as a beginner
+Facebook Ads: You should know that as a beginner

-You don't need to know all the key figures in detail, at least not at the beginning.
-However, there are some key figures that should be included in every evaluation or report so that you can analyze your advertising campaign or ads in depth.
+You don’t need to know all the key figures in detail, at least not at the beginning.
+However, there are some key figures that should be included in every evaluation or report so that you can analyse your advertising campaign or adverts in depth.

 General account overview in the ad manager